codebase-interface/presentations/introduction-to-codebase-interface/slides.md

 ## Audiences

-Codebases have multiple audiences each requiring a tailored interface for their needs:
+Your codebase is a product with multiple audiences, each requiring a clear interface for their needs:

 - Service Users
 - Contributors